Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Spaces are named after business function: e.g. Marketing
 - Dashboards are named as business function - specific.
 E.g. Marketing - Channel Overview
 - The explore pane should by by business function and then more granular - this is depending on the natural groupings and expectations of the business users
+- Get fields into Looker and then describe and hide them.
+You can always unhide later

 ## Looker Debugging